GuyBarros/nomad0.10_release_blog_series/README.md

     }
 ```

-in our python job, we need to add the mongodb service as an upstream:
+in our chat-app job, we need to add the mongodb service as an upstream:

 ##### chatapp.nomad: